 Air that feels comfortable can still release moisture when it meets a cold surface.
 Windows act as moisture indicators rather than proof of extreme humidity.

 This distinction explains why condensation can appear in otherwise dry-feeling rooms.
+If condensation appears frequently, it may indicate a humidity problem that needs to be addressed.

 Bedrooms Are Most Affected

 Condensation on windows in the morning is most common in bedrooms.
 Bedrooms are enclosed for long periods, receive continuous moisture from breathing, and have limited airflow overnight.
+Using ceiling fans in bedrooms can help circulate air and reduce the likelihood of condensation forming overnight.

 As a result, humidity builds up more in bedrooms than in other rooms.
 When combined with cool window glass, condensation becomes visible by morning.